CV4EcologySchool/lst-super-res/README.md

 pip install -r requirements.txt
 ```

+_Note:_ depending on your setup you might have to install a different version of PyTorch (e.g., compiled against CUDA).
+See https://pytorch.org/get-started/locally/

 3. Download dataset

 **NOTE:** Requires the [azcopy CLI](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) to be installed and set up on your machine.